-This publication is prepared with the hope of providing a valuable tool to assist law enforcement administrators in determining their priorities in the fight against crime.
-It should also prove to be a vital resource to legislators, researchers, educators, and other public and private agencies involved with criminal justice in Idaho.
+This publication is prepared as a valuable tool to assist law enforcement administrators in determining their priorities in the fight against crime.
+It also is a vital resource to legislators, researchers, educators, and other public and private agencies involved with criminal justice in Idaho.

-The success and viability of this publication is the direct result of a joint venture between the Idaho State Police and all contributors.
+This publication is the direct result of a joint venture between the Idaho State Police and all contributors.
 The collection and publication of crime statistics increases awareness for all citizens and establishes a greater understanding of the problems facing law enforcement.
-We remain fully committed to working closely with the criminal justice community and all concerned citizens on addressing the problems associated with criminal activity in our state.
+The Idaho State Police remains committed to working closely with the criminal justice community and all concerned citizens on addressing the problems associated with criminal activity in our state.

-Colonel G. Jerry Russell
+Colonel G. Jerry Russell Director, Idaho State Police

-Law Enforcement Participation in 2009
+Law Enforcement Participation in 2011